wellcontent/wellcontent.github.io/_posts/2023-06-10-twitch-recent-monetization-tos-changes.md

 layout: post
 title: "Twitch's New Monetization & TOS Changes: What You Need To Know"
 subtitle: "On 6 June 2023, Twitch released an update to their Terms of Service and Monetized Streamer Agreement.
 But as with most other updates they've posted, they received backlash from the community."
+description: "On 6 June 2023, Twitch released an update to their Terms of Service and Monetized Streamer Agreement.
+But as with most other updates they've posted, they received backlash from the community."
 background: "https://images.unsplash.com/photo-1610041321327-b794c052db27?ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&auto=format&fit=crop&w=1170&q=80"
 categories: [streaming]
 keywords: